palethorper/chocolatey-packages-template/automatic/winlogbeat/README.md

-﻿# chocolatey-winlogbeat5
+﻿# chocolatey-winlogbeat

-Contains the chocolatey package for winlogbeat 5
+Contains the chocolatey package for winlogbeat